Images need to provide “alternative text” for accessibility. Alternative text is a textual substitute for non-text content.

 It’s easy to assume that images are bad for accessibility, since alt text essentially replaces images with text for users that cannot perceive images.
 The logical extension of that thought is that text-only sites are ideal for accessibility.
 However, that logic is flawed—many people can greatly benefit from images while screen reader users are presented with a “text-only” version through appropriate alternative text.

-Data Visualizations includes: Charts, graphs, infographics, dashboards, dynamic and static maps
+Complex Images, also known as “data visualizations” includes: Charts, graphs, infographics, dashboards, dynamic and static maps